International Healthcare Management and Leadership

 Requirements for a successful completion

-The certificate program requires a minimum of 18 term credits and successful completion of all courses for a letter grade and with a grade point average (GPA) of 2.75.
+The certificate program requires a minimum of 18 term credits.
+All required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework and students must maintain a 2.75 or better overall GPA for all certificate coursework.
 The certificate program length is flexible; it varies from student to student, however, the certificate program must be completed within three years.

 The student should review the section of the website that addresses completion before completing certificate program requirements.
 The student's transcript will not indicate that the certificate was earned until the Notification of Completion has been submitted, verified by the certificate program, and processed by the Registrar.